 So watch what you do wisely.
 You have to work on yourself as much as you work on them.

-Just because you need complete utter silence when you go about writing your next book doesn’t mean that your child is the same.
+Just because you need complete silence when you're writing your next book doesn’t mean that your child is the same.

-Harvard researcher Howard Gardner established eight kinds of intelligences, or ways kids learn best, some that include musical, logical-mathematical, linguistic, and interpersonal traits.
+Harvard researcher Howard Gardner established eight kinds of intelligences — or ways kids learn best.
+Some of these include musical, logical-mathematical, linguistic, and interpersonal traits.

 The thing to do is to pay attention to what mediums engage them best and makes them enjoy the learning process.